formthefog/formation/virtual_anycast_implementation_plan.md

 The modular approach to implementation allows for incremental development and testing, ensuring that each component works correctly before moving on to the next.
 The backward compatibility with existing systems ensures that current users will not be disrupted during the transition to the new routing architecture.

-## 8. Next Steps
+## 9. Next Steps

 With the plan in place, we can begin immediate implementation with the following parallel work streams, focusing exclusively on the MUST-HAVE features:

 ### Form-DNS Enhancements
-- Analyze the current DNS authority implementation
+- [x] Analyze the current DNS authority implementation
-- Design and implement GeoDNS extensions for `form-dns`
+- [x] Design and implement GeoDNS extensions for `form-dns`
-- Develop IP geolocation capabilities for DNS resolution
+- [x] Develop IP geolocation capabilities for DNS resolution
+- Implement health-based IP filtering:
+  - [x] Design data structure for tracking unhealthy node IPs
+  - [x] Create IP-level health status tracking system
+  - [x] Modify DNS resolution to exclude unhealthy IPs
+  - [x] Add observability for health-based DNS filtering decisions (basic logging implemented)
-- Implement health-based record filtering from `form-node-metrics` data
+  - Future enhancement: Implement health-based TTL adjustment
+  - Future enhancement: Integrate DNS health metrics with form-node-metrics

 ### BGP Development Environment
-- Create test environment with multiple virtual nodes for BGP testing
+- [x] Create test environment with multiple virtual nodes for BGP testing
 - Evaluate BGP daemon options (BIRD, FRRouting, GoBGP)
 - Set up initial BGP configuration templates
 - Develop the virtual Anycast IP allocation mechanism